housecurve/housecurve.github.io/TUNING.md

 ![equalization changed](/assets/img/equalizer_changed.png "Save measurements to see what adjustment did")

-When most of the average power measurement is within the target band, the audio system is sufficiently equalized.
+When most of the average magnitude measurement is within the target band, the audio system is sufficiently equalized.
 Further adjustments may not be perceptible.

 Avoid adjustments that are beyond the capability of the audio system.
 Doing so will lead to distortion and possibly audio system damage.
 Keep in mind that a +10 dB adjustment means the audio system has to output 10 times more signal power.
 A change of +20 dB is 100 times more signal power!

 ### Match speaker levels
 For systems with separately adjustable speakers, the relative levels need to be matched.
-The goal is to set the speaker levels such that measurements in the listening area are roughly close to the target curve on the power plot.
+This is done to reduce the amount of equalization required.
+Adjust the speaker levels such that measurements in the listening area are roughly close to the target curve on the magnitude plot.

 Make sure all speakers are active and set the overall audio system volume to a normal listening level.
 It can be helpful to set HouseCurve’s [Display Mode](/MANUAL.md#display-mode) to History.

 Take a measurement from the middle of the listening area.
-On the power plot, observe how the measurement lines up with the Target Curve.
+On the magnitude plot, observe how the measurement lines up with the Target Curve.
 Adjust individual speaker levels and repeat the measurement as needed to get close to the Target Curve.

 The example below shows an audio system consisting of main speakers and a subwoofer.
 The subwoofer level was initially too low.
 It was adjusted a few times to get close enough to the Target Curve.